wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 });
 ```

-Now if you were to click on that image, you would get an alert, like so:
+If you add that, and then click on the image, you would get an alert, similar to the one shown below.

 ![](@attachment/Clipboard_2020-02-24-19-47-27.png)

-Wes loves using data attributes when you are coding vanilla javascript.
+Wes loves using data attributes when coding **vanilla javascript**.

-To recap: anytime you need some sort of  custom attribute, when you need to associate some sort of information, some sort of text etc, use the custom data attribute.
+To recap: anytime you need a custom attribute, such as when you need to associate some sort of information with an element, use the custom `data` attribute.

 ---